shieldproject/shield/docs/API.md

 The following error messages can be returned:

-- **Unable to retrieve agent information** - An internal error occurred and shoud be investigated by the site administrators.
+- **Unable to retrieve agent information** - An internal error occurred and should be investigated by the site administrators.

 - **No such agent** - The requested agent UUID was not found in the list of registered agents.